cybercom-finland/location_tracking_ml/README.md

 ======

 The locations are coded as simple x and y floating point values, as in the original data.
-Each player has a pair of input neurons corresponding to the current position, and the last position before that for both coordinates x and y.
-For one module and 23 players, this makes 23x2x2 = 92 continuous valued input neurons for each module.
-The input data is the same for each module, but the target to predict is shifted to the first neurons.
+Each player has a pair of input neurons corresponding to the current position, and the delta from the last position before that for both coordinates x and y.

 The value signifying missing values is replaced by a special on-off neuron.
 This neuron is off when either of the input values is the placeholder value signifying missing data.
 When the neuron is off, both x and y neurons respectively are zeroed.

+For one module and 23 players, this makes 23 x (2 x 2 + 1) = 115 input neurons
+for each module, of which 23 are on-off valued, and the rest are continuous valued.
+The input data is the same for each module, but the target to predict is shifted to the first neurons.

-The output neuron coding is identical to the input neuron coding but only has x and y positions per module.
+The output neuron coding is identical to the input neuron coding but only has the predicted next x and y position for the target tracked by the module.

+For these continuous valued outputs L2 loss function is used.

+The enabled flag per module can be predicted also, with the loss function chosen accordingly (so that the predicted location does not matter if the prediction is disabled, but so that the associated loss for incorrectly predicting the enabled flag is high).

 In generation mode the output can be fed back to the inputs by calculating the deltas.

 Ideas